 Campaign finance law in Mississippi changed dramatically in 1999 with the passage of Miss.
-Code Ann., § 23-15-801 et seq.
+Code Ann. § 23-15-801 et seq.
 (1972).
-All candidates seeking office and all political committees should be aware of the requirements of this law.
+All candidates seeking office and all political committees should be aware of the requirements of these laws.
 This handbook seeks to explain in clear, straightforward language how Mississippi campaign finance law affects candidates for public office and all political committees.

 Mississippi law requires that all candidates, their committees, and all other political committees of any kind, file campaign finance disclosure reports.
 These reports are called "Reports of Receipts and Disbursements."
-Forms necessary for compliance with these laws are available from the Secretary of State's Office or our website at www.sos.ms.gov.
+Forms necessary for compliance with these laws are available from the Secretary of State's Office or our website at www.sos.ms.gov, the Circuit Clerk's office or the Municipal Clerk's office.